-As a new graduate nurse and/or midwife, you are likely to experience some difficulty adjusting to each new rotation, especially in the first few months of your program.
+As a new graduate, you are likely to experience some difficulty adjusting to your new role, especially in the first few months of your program.

-Combined with shift work (particularly night-shift) and an ever-changing roster, you may find yourself asking ‘what have I gotten myself into?’.
+Combined with shift work (particularly nightshift) an ever-changing roster and starting a new career in health during a pandemic you may find yourself asking ‘what have I gotten myself into?’.

-Inability to cope is one of the leading causes of graduate dissatisfaction, burnout and leaving the profession entirely.
-Which is why you should learn to recognise transition shock early so you can resolve and manage it.
+It is completely normal to feel this way.
+Having difficulties coping is one of the leading causes of graduate dissatisfaction, burnout and leaving the profession entirely.
+This is why you should learn to recognise transition shock early so you can seek support and guidance to help you through.

 Signs you have transition shock